Skip to main content

 4. Ritalin (methylphenidate)

 Ritalin contains methylphenidate and is a CNS stimulant and Schedule II controlled substance.
 It has the same black box warning as Vyvanse, Adderall XR, and Concerta.
 Ritalin can be used to treat ADHD in adults and children 6 years or older or narcolepsy in adults.
-It is usually dosed 2 or 3 times daily.
+It is usually dosed 2 or 3 times daily, although there are also extended-release forms of Ritalin that can be dosed once daily.

 Common side effects of Ritalin include fast heart rate, palpitations, headache, trouble sleeping (insomnia), anxiety, excess sweating, appetite and weight loss, dry mouth, nausea, and stomach pain.